MEL - ROM

 • Need to refresh after that long flight from Melbourne to Rome?
 You can take a shower at HelloSky in Terminal 1 or 3 of Rome Airport.
 Using the shower costs around €15 (approximately $24) and includes a shower kit with all the essentials.
 You can also take it a step further by going to Be Relax Spa and enjoying a shower and spa treatment.

-Top 5 airlines serving from Melbourne to Rome
+Reviews of the top 5 airlines flying from Melbourne to Rome

 See real verified KAYAK customer reviews for airlines flying from Melbourne to Rome.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.